AdityaShe29/FinalGoodNeighbor/README.md

 ### Hi!
 Here is the Youtube video link for the PennApps judges.
-### We were encountering some errors putting youtube links in devpost, so we thought this was the second best option.
+### To learn more about Good Neighbor, Click this link...
 Thanks!
 ### https://youtu.be/1aEuIV3Sgmc